-- Now, right-click and open format option and go to Custom category.
+- Now, right-click and open the format option and go to the Custom category.

-- From here, in the format input bar enter below format and click OK.
+- From here, in the format input bar enter the below format and click OK.
+General Δ

 - Once you apply this custom format it will show a delta sign with all the number in the cell.

-- Pros: This is the best method in all the methods we have here because it doesn’t affect the values of the cell.
+- This is the best method of all the methods we have here because it doesn’t affect the values of the cell.

-- Cons: If you want to add a delta symbol to a cell for real then this method is not for you.
+- If you want to add a delta symbol to a cell for real then this method is not for you

-6. VBA Code to Insert Delta Symbol to Multiple Cells
+6. VBA Code to Insert Delta Symbol into Multiple Cells

-To use this code, first of all, you need to enter it in VB editor (open it from developer tab).
+To use this code, first of all, you need to enter it in the vb-editor (open it from the developer tab).

 7. Copy and then Paste the Delta Symbol into the Cell